Regenerative medicine harnesses tissue renewal’s ability to develop methods for repairing, replacing, and regenerating damaged tissues.

 Regulation of stem cell self-renewal requires a complicated network of regulatory signaling pathways and external influences to regulate proliferation potential, inhibit apoptosis/cell death, and block differentiation.
 These pathways can promote pluripotency by either directly suppressing differentiation-promoting genes or by enhancing self-renewal transcriptional pathways.

 Induced PSCs require a different strategy because they must be generated: the first step is to reprogram an adult, differentiated cell into its pluripotent state.
-In 2006, Yamanaka et al. published their discovery of a minimal network of transcription factors, the OKSM factors, that could be used to reprogram fibroblasts in pluripotent stem cells capable of differentiating into the three embryonic layers and therefore in all tissue types (3).
+In 2006, Yamanaka and colleagues published their discovery of a minimal network of transcription factors, the OKSM factors.
+These factors could be used to reprogram fibroblasts in pluripotent stem cells capable of differentiating into the three embryonic layers and therefore in all tissue types (3).

 These external transcription factors need to be delivered to the cell by a vector, and there are different ways to do it.